Bedwetting & Bladder Control and Primitive Reflexes

 How Food and Eating Problems Can Be Affected by Retained Primitive Reflexes Food intolerances, compulsive eating, vomiting disorders,...

-Trauma, Addiction and Rhythmic Movement Training
+Trauma, Addiction and Primitive Reflex Integration

 Trauma has been known to alter the structure and function of the brain, this is what can lead to an addictive state